toypiano/react-testing-library-run_1/README.md

 ## Use DOM Testing Library to Write More Maintainable React Tests

-## Test React Components with Jest and React Testing Library.
+## Use React Testing Library to Render and Test React Components

+`render` function from `@testing-library/react'

+- renders React component to the dom and returns query methods to find element that you want to test within that component.

+## Debug the DOM State During Tests using React Testing Library's debug Function